A higher cost homeschool program may be more economical than you think! Here are reasons why you might be able to afford a better homeschool program.

 Even though there is a tuition cost for accredited homeschool programs, it is offset by saving transportation costs to and from a campus-based school.
 Not only do you save gas, but expensive wear and tear on your vehicle.
 Driving time and schedule stress is also removed twice per day.
 This is extremely important when you have more than one child that will likely end up in different schools at some point.
 If that saved time is applied to supervising the student’s homeschool work, very little additional time is needed for the parent to homeschool.
-Later, the pressure to consider a high school driver is also removed.
+Read About Homeschool Efficiency.
+Later, the pressure to consider a teen driver is also removed.
 Even very short school commutes will add up to over $1000 per year.

 Even if your child can walk to school or take a bus, the annual bill for school lunches adds up!
 Often, school lunches are expensive and may not be as nutritional as home cooking.
 The use of sack lunches cost more than eating at home, and often nutrition is compromised.
 School lunch costs are normally over $500 per child per year.

 Even if you live next door to the school and qualify for free lunches, extra money is needed for the volume of fashionable clothes or uniforms that are required for school.
-Students naturally have more pressure to have a variety of clothes than if homeschooling.
+Students naturally have more pressure to have a larger variety of clothes than if homeschooling.
 This also creates extra laundry costs and parent labor time.
 It is not uncommon for campus-based students to need several hundred dollars for extra clothing.

-On top of these additional costs for “free public schools”, many schools require fundraiser participation that often involve parent time, transportation costs, and inescapable parent purchases.
+On top of these additional costs for “free schools”, many schools require fundraiser participation that often involve parent time, transportation costs, and inescapable parent purchases.
 There are also classroom snacks and party participation costs.
 There are additional school events that cost gas and time to attend.
 There are other hidden school costs that add up throughout the year.
 Even if some spending is done for extra activities, homeschooling can allow you to invest in activities the family decides, not activities chosen by others.

 Money saved by homeschooling will often cover the costs for a tuition-based accredited homeschool program.
 These programs have multiple benefits.